MoonModules/WLED-Docs/docs/basics/install-binary.md

 ### ESP8266 Flashing method 3: [ESP Home Flasher](https://github.com/esphome/esphome-flasher/releases) tool

-> :boom: **Warning**
+!!! *Warning* :boom:
->    Don't use ESP Home flasher for ESP32.
+    Don't use ESP Home flasher for ESP32.

->
->    On ESP32, ESP Home Flasher will make the filesystem very small (61kB), which leads to issues making presets.
+    On ESP32, ESP Home Flasher will make the filesystem very small (61kB), which leads to issues making presets.
->    Please consider using [WLED ESP Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher), or the web installer or esptool.
+    Please consider using [WLED ESP Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher), or the web installer or esptool.

 This is a GUI-based tool recommended by some users as easier to use than esptool.